 14. What are the Spring Boot Starters?

-Spring Boot Starters are a set of pre-configured dependencies that can be easily included in your project to quickly start using common features or technologies.
-By including a starter, you can quickly get up and running with minimal configuration.
+Spring Boot Starters are a set of pre-configured dependencies that can be easily included in your project to quickly start using standard features or technologies.
+You can quickly get up and running with minimal configuration by including a starter.

 Spring Boot Actuator is a set of features that provides monitoring and management capabilities for your Spring Boot application.
-Actuator endpoints expose information about your application, such as health status, metrics, and environment variables, that can be used to monitor and manage it.
+Actuator endpoints expose information about your application, such as health status, metrics, and environment variables, that can be used to monitor and manage.

 16. What is thyme leaf?

 Thyme Leaf is a popular templating engine used in Spring Boot applications to build dynamic web pages.
-It is humanly readable, and developers can use it to create templates that can be rendered in HTML.
+It is humanly readable; developers can use it to create HTML templates.

 17. How to use thyme leaf?